Reviews you can trust.See why.

 New-Generation Kitchen Trash Cans

 Gone are the days when a kitchen trash can was nothing more than a simple plastic bin with a lid.
-These days, your choices include sleek models in fingerprint-proof stainless steel with motion sensors that can set you back close to $200.00.
+These days, your choices include sleek models in fingerprint-proof stainless steel with motion sensors that can set you back close to $200.
 No matter its cost, a well-designed trash can should combine a sturdy, spacious, and easy-to-clean frame with a lid that opens wide and then seals tight to trap in odors.
 It should also be easy to use, allowing us to quickly deposit trash and swiftly remove a full bag and insert a new one.
-To find out what our money would buy, we purchased five tall kitchen trash cans, including standard bargain bins and luxury models, priced from $17.99 to $180.00.
+To find out what our money would buy, we purchased five tall kitchen trash cans, including standard bargain bins and luxury models, priced from about $18 to about $180.